jicarretero/muliphein/README.md

 Of course, if I forward the requests to 2 different servers, the responses can be different.
 So, what one will be returned?.
 Here some decisions have been adopted, and these decisions are opinionated, maybe this change in the future.

-- On POSTS / PATCH / PUT / DELETE - Resposes are returned from Canis majore (or whatever CANIS_MAJOR_URL is).
+- On POSTS / PATCH / PUT / DELETE - Resposes are returned from Canis Major (or whatever CANIS_MAJOR_URL is).
 In case of 40X or 50x responses, it will return the ngsi-ld broker response (or whatever it is NGSILD_BROKER_URL).

 - On GET / HEAD - It won't forward anything to Canis Major (CANIS_MAJOR_URL) and it will return whatever the NGSI-LD Broker response (NGSILD_BROKER_URL).